 Under a five-year contract with USAID, EnCompass manages the Global Health Professional and Organizational Development (GHPOD) II program.
-GHPOD’s role is to provide professional and organizational development support to USAID’s health sector staff around the world to building their capacity to lead and manage health programs.
-Through the GHPOD mechanism, EnCompass provides a variety training and learning programs to build capacity in technical areas, program management, leadership, personal and team effectiveness, retreats and strategic meetings, and staff performance management.
+GHPOD’s role is to provide professional and organizational development support to USAID’s health sector staff around the world to build their capacity to lead and manage health programs.
+Through the GHPOD mechanism, EnCompass provides a variety of training and learning programs to build capacity in technical areas, program management, leadership, personal and team effectiveness, retreats and strategic meetings, and staff performance management.
 Each year GHPOD II designs and delivers as many as 45 professional development programs and 50 OD interventions, and provides coaching to about 60 USAID global health professionals.

 For more...Read More

 EnCompass conducted an evaluation of the Bill & Melinda Gates Foundation's Maternal Health Task Force (MHTF).
 This program serves as a space for convening, sharing information and knowledge, and developing innovative mechanisms to promote and publicize findings in maternal health innovative models.
 To evaluate MHTF’s work, EnCompass used an adaptation of Outcome Mapping as the evaluation framework, and applied a mixed methods approach to gather and analyze qualitative and quantitative data from the evaluation target group.
 EnCompass completed 40 interviews, an online survey, document review, a research review, and analysis of secondary data.
 The final report addressed MHTF’s progress, achievements, and challenges over its lifespan, captured the extent to which the...Read More